SerigneCisse/bert-finetune/README.md

 * [Performance Enhancements](#performance-enhancements).
 Applying the XLA compiler and Automatic Mixed Precision (AMP) to speed up BERT training significantly on NVIDIA Tensor Core GPUs.
 * [Efficient multi-GPU training](#efficient-scaling-on-multiple-gpus).
 This is achieved using Horovod.
 We use FP16 compression and sparse-to-dense tensor conversion during communication to improve scaling performance.
 * [Conversion to TensorRT](convert_tensorrt.ipynb) for efficient inference on platforms such as TensorRT Inference Server or TensorFlow Serving.

+See [`FILES.md`](FILES.md) for an overview of the different files and directories contained in this repository.

 ## BERT Specifics